SALib/SALib/docs/basics.rst

     for i, X in enumerate(param_values):
         Y[i] = evaluate_model(X)

-    # Provide the results to the interface
-    sp.set_results(Y)

-If the model is not written in Python, then the samples can be saved to a text file:
+If the model is not written in Python, then the samples can be saved to a text
+file:

 .. code:: python

-    np.savetxt("param_values.txt", sp.samples)
+    np.savetxt("param_values.txt", param_values)

 Each line in :code:`param_values.txt` is one input to the model.
 The output from the model should be saved to another file with a similar format: one